EmotionCognitionLab/ET-remove-artifacts/README.md

 ### Loading Data

-To start up the GUI, run the ET_ReconstructPlots_GUI.m file from your Matlab command window.
-After the GUI appears, click the "Select Data" button to load in your .mat file.
+Run ET_RemoveArtifacts_App.mlapp from the Matlab command window to start the application.
+To load the data, go to File -> Load data structure (see below).
+If the data has not yet been processed by ET-Remove-Artifacts, the program automatically applies the blink removal algorithm on the signal using default settings.
+If the data has previously been processed by ET-Remove-Artifacts (i.e., fields created by ET-Remove-Artifacts exist and are populated), the program will not apply blink removal and will simply display the existing outputs stored in the data structure.

 ![Load Data](/docs/load_data.gif?raw=true)

 ### Interacting with the GUI

-Whenever a new dataset is loaded, the program automatically applies the blink removal algorithm using default settings.
-If loading a dataset that has already been run through ET-remove-artifacts, the program will simply display the previously run outputs.
 The output data (red) is displayed in the "Pupil Plot" axes and is overlayed on the original pupil data (green).
 You can toggle the buttons in the "Display Plots" panel to view and hide the plots and blink onset/offset points.
 To interact with the plot, hover over the axes and plot tools (Zoom-in, Zoom-out, Pan) will appear on top right of the axes.
 Click "Back" and "Next" to navigate through the other pupil datasets stored in your data structure.
 The "Index" box displays the index of your data structure that is currently being displayed.